 What is Thumb CMC (Basal Joint) Arthritis?

-Arthritis literally means “inflamed joint”, and generally refers to any damage to the joints of the body.
+Arthritis literally means “inflamed joint," and generally refers to any damage to the joints of the body.
 There are 36 joints in the hand and wrist, and several sites that are commonly affected by arthritis.
 The joints are lined by a smooth white material called cartilage.
 Osteoarthritis is the most common type of arthritis and is a degenerative breakdown of the joint cartilage over time.
-Less common forms of arthritis include damage to the joint due to injuries (post-traumatic arthritis), and inflammatory arthritis (rheumatoid, gout, psoriatic).
+Less common forms of arthritis include damage to the joint due to injuries (post-traumatic arthritis) and inflammatory arthritis (rheumatoid, gout, psoriatic).

-The CMC joint (also called the basal joint) at the base of the thumb is commonly affected by arthritis.
+Arthritis frequently affects the CMC joint (also called the basal joint) at the base of the thumb.
 It is the thumb joint located deep in the heel of the palm where the thumb metacarpal joins with a wrist bone called the trapezium.
-It is more common in women than men, and may start becoming symptomatic in some patients as early as their 30’s or 40’s.
+CMC osteoarthritis affects women more often than men, and may become symptomatic in some patients as early as their 30s or 40s.

 Causes